HeyyAbishek/Agentic-Financial-Analyst/docs/technical-challenges.md

 * **Validation Check:** The Python backend checks if `price == 0`.
 If detected, it prevents the data from reaching the LLM agents.
 * **Contextual Tagging:** The system injects a message: *"Market Data restricted by provider for this exchange."*
 * **LLM Adaptation:** The agents are instructed to skip quantitative analysis for these tickers and instead focus on qualitative "Company Profile" analysis based on the available fundamental news.

+---

+### 5. Single Point of Failure in Data Sourcing (The Indian Market Gap)
+**The Problem**
+Relying exclusively on a single API provider creates a massive single point of failure.
+Specifically, the primary data provider (Finnhub) lacks real-time coverage for Indian equities on the National Stock Exchange (NSE), consistently returning missing data or a $0 price for any ticker ending in .NS.

+**The Solution: Dynamic Scraper Fallback (yfinance)** To ensure global market coverage and prevent the AI from generating "N/A" analyses, we engineered a multi-tiered data fetching pipeline with an automatic fallback mechanism.

+Condition Trigger: The Python worker evaluates the initial API response.
+If it detects a live_price of 0, a None value, or recognizes an Indian market suffix (.NS), it intercepts the process.

+The yfinance Pivot: The system instantly abandons the primary API and initiates a live scrape of Yahoo Finance using the yfinance library.

+Optimized Execution: Because Yahoo Finance aggressively throttles standard data requests, the fallback is optimized to use stock.fast_info instead of the heavier stock.info object.
+This rapidly extracts the last price, market cap, and 52-week high, guaranteeing the agents always receive accurate quantitative data without timing out.